papitapapita/node-ping-monitor/README.md

 - 📡 Add Telegram or Twilio SMS notifications.
 - 📊 Create a web dashboard to monitor endpoints in real-time.
 - 📈 Store monitoring history in a database.
+- ⌨️ Create a CLI command that receives a file of IP addresses as argument

 ## 👨‍💻 Contributing